How Many Teeth Do Dogs Have?

 How to Brush Dog Teeth

-Brushing a dog’s tooth may sound like a bad idea for fun, but, it has actually been proven to be one of the most effective ways to improve canine oral hygiene as well as prevent and reduce any developing oral health issues.
+Brushing a dog’s teeth may sound hard, but, it has actually been proven to be one of the most effective ways to improve canine oral hygiene as well as prevent and reduce any developing oral health issues.

 Ideally dog teeth cleaning, is best done daily.
 A brush a day keeps the plaque away.
 However, this is often impractical and tricky so here are a few tips: